peteroupc/peteroupc.github.io/random.md

 - ought to generate seeds for the PRNG that are likely to vary wildly from previous seeds, and
 - SHOULD NOT seed the PRNG with floating-point numbers or generate floating-point numbers with that PRNG.

-For example, an application could implement a seeded PRNG using a third-party library that specifically says it implements an algorithm mentioned in the [**statistical RNG examples**](#Examples_and_Non_Examples), and could initialize that PRNG using a bit sequence from a cryptographic RNG (see "[**Wildly Varying Seeds**](#Wildly_Varying_Seeds)").
+> **Example:** An application could implement a seeded PRNG using a third-party library that specifically says it implements an algorithm mentioned in the [**statistical RNG examples**](#Examples_and_Non_Examples), and could initialize that PRNG using a bit sequence from a cryptographic RNG (see "[**Wildly Varying Seeds**](#Wildly_Varying_Seeds)").
 The developers could also mention the use of the specific PRNG chosen on any code that uses it, to alert other developers that the PRNG needs to remain unchanged.

 <a id=Seeded_PRNG_Use_Cases></a>
 ### Seeded PRNG Use Cases